Ventolin

 Ventolin is a brand of blue reliever inhaler from GlaxoSmithKline.
 The inhalers contain salbutamol (also known as albuterol).

-The blue inhaler is known as a "rescue" or "reliever" inhaler.
-It's technical name is a short-acting beta-agonist (SABA).
+The blue inhaler is commonly referred to as a "rescue" or "reliever" inhaler.
+Its technical name is a short-acting beta-agonist (SABA).

-Ventolin gets to work within 15 minutes to reduce acute asthmatic symptoms, such as coughing, wheezing and tightness of the chest.
+Ventolin begins to work within 15 minutes to reduce acute asthmatic symptoms, such as coughing, wheezing, and chest tightness.

-You can only get Ventolin on prescription in the UK if you have been diagnosed with asthma or another irreversible obstruction airway condition, such as chronic obstructive pulmonary disease (COPD).
+You can only get Ventolin on prescription in the UK if you have been diagnosed with asthma or another irreversible obstructive airway condition, such as chronic obstructive pulmonary disease (COPD).

 It is important to always carry your reliever inhaler with you in case you have an asthma attack.